 - 1. A white School Shirt/Blouse, and School Tie which is visible at all times. - 2.
-Black 'Smart' Trousers or Skirt (Leggings, Jeans, Denim and Track Suits are not acceptable, under any circumstances). - 3.
-Plain Black jumper or cardigan (No hooped tops) - 4.
+Black 'Smart' Trousers or Skirt (Leggings, Jeans and Track Suits are not acceptable, under any circumstances). - 3.
+Plain Black jumper or cardigan.
+SAHS Jumper available from Scotcrest. - 4.
 A school Blazer with Badge. - 5.
-Sensible Plain All Black Shoes. - 6.
-Most recently the St Andrew's High Hoodie (Black or Blue)
+Sensible Plain All Black Shoes.